alvesvin/error-logging-service/README.md

 - Log filter to prevent exposing sensitive information
 - Middleware for Express that captures HTTP headers and request information
 - NextJS support with thrid-party script blocking prevention
+- We'd need to be careful to not add too much overhead to the client

 **API**